AbdallahSafi/reading-notes/class-07.md

-constructor	|  Returns the function that created JavaScript's Number prototype MAX\_VALUE	|  Returns the largest number possible in JavaScript MIN\_VALUE	|  Returns the smallest number possible in JavaScript NEGATIVE\_INFINITY	|  Represents negative infinity (returned on overflow) NaN	Represents |  a "Not\-a\-Number" value POSITIVE\_INFINITY	|  Represents infinity (returned on overflow) prototype	|  Allows you to add properties and methods to an object
+constructor	|  Returns the function that created JavaScript's Number prototype MAX\_VALUE	|  Returns the largest number possible in JavaScript MIN\_VALUE	|  Returns the smallest number possible in JavaScript

 #### Number Methods